-Webhooks are a great way of being notified once an event occurs in your project.
+Webhooks are a great way to be notified once an event occurs in your project.
 The webhook delivers data to your application as soon as it happens, meaning you get the data immediately.

 When a form is submitted, Ona creates a JSON object.
 This object contains all the relevant information about the form’s submitted details, including question field names, their respective answers, and metadata.
 Ona then sends the event object to all the URLs in your form’s webhooks settings via an HTTP POST in JSON format.
 You can use webhooks to:

 How do I configure Webhooks?